Jexari/blog/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Yan L. Dolganov studies at the RUDN University.
+Ian L. Dolganov studies at the RUDN University.
 His research interests are in OS administration and various programming languages.
-Yan is a student at two universities and constantly attends various courses related to his studies.
+Ian is a student at two universities and constantly attends various courses related to his studies.